Introduction to Software Development Tooling

 1. You will encounter some merge conflicts during this question.
 Please resolve those conflicts so that the intent of each conflicting change is preserved.
 This will require you to read the changes and understand what they do.

 5. Massimo, a regular contributor, has been working on adding a new feature for quite some time, and he finally posted his changes to the add-new-operators branch.
 Unlike Dr. Garbarini, his commits are masterfully documented, and you want to add them to main as is.
 But you notice that the commit titled “Support modulo operator” has some formatting errors.
-You can run clang-format -i to automatically fix those errors, but you want to include the fix as part of the original commit instead of putting it in a separate one.
+You can run clang-format -i to automatically fix those errors (if you don’t have this installed, do it manually), but you want to include the fix as part of the original commit instead of putting it in a separate one.

 1. Change the add-new-operators branch to point to an updated version of the same set of commits (with matching commit messages, titles, and diffs) with fixed formatting in the problematic change.
 Tell us how you did so.